Supported Gateway Use Cases

 Note

-Scaling out your environment adds additional time to the deployment action.
+Scaling out your environment increases deployment time.

 -